epigen/biseqMethCalling/README.md

 * if the verbose option is set: information on the processed windows/regions
 * log files
 * a vast amount of temporary files for each processed region

+## Disclaimer
+The code is currently not actively maintained.
+This repository is for archival purposes.